 Preset Limitations

-Presets are a good starting point, but don't rely on them completely for a unique look.
+Presets are a good starting point but don't rely entirely on them for a unique look.

 Understanding photography and editing techniques is crucial for achieving desired results.